 Troubleshooting

-The top 7 common issues when self-hosting Multica — symptoms, causes, how to diagnose, how to fix.
+Common issues when self-hosting Multica — symptoms, causes, how to diagnose, how to fix.

 Look up issues by symptom.
 Each entry gives you symptom / likely causes / how to diagnose / how to fix.
 If your situation isn't listed, open an issue on GitHub.